nathanmelenbrink/p5-firebase-auth/README.md

 In order to run the demo:

-1. Replace API key and database URL
+1. Replace API key and database URL with your own
+2. Make sure you have read/write permissions enabled